tanersener/ffmpeg-video-slideshow-scripts/README.md

 ## Customization

 Scripts in this branch are mostly static and hard to customize.
-It is possible to change the photos used by replacing files under `photos` folder but other than that there are not any parameters/options defined to change number of photos, output video dimension or scene arrangement.
+It is possible to change the photos used by replacing files under `photos` folder but other than that there are not any parameters/options defined to change number of photos, video size or scene arrangement.

 If you need to customize scripts please refer to [v2.x](https://github.com/tanersener/ffmpeg-video-slideshow-scripts/tree/v2.x) branch of this repository.

 ## Versions

-- **v1.x branch:** Main focus of scripts in this branch is to show how `ffmpeg` filters work and how they can be used to implement a transition or animation.
+- **v1.x branch:** Main focus of this branch is to show how `ffmpeg` filters work and how they can be used to implement a transition or animation.
 So scripts in this branch are mostly static and hard to customize.

 - **v2.x branch:** Scripts are optimized/rearranged in order to be customized.
 They are hard to understand but easy to customize.